InfantEudora/win32_transparent/readme.md

 ### ToDo's

+- [ ] The Mat3 rotation used to also rotate normals in the vertex shader needs to be renormalised.
+Why?
 - [ ] Project camera and cursor throught the camera, in order to figure out where in the grid you are.
+- [ ] Have a grid that isn't several objects...
+- [ ] Grid tiles should have a module system, as a seperate standalone system that let's you connect things like roads, bricks etc. with some wave-function collapse type deal.
 - [ ] Camera isometric / perspective.
 - [ ] eye_position setting is not working on AMD...?
 It doesn't like glUniform3fv to uniforms that arent an array?
 - [ ] Share the texture across contexts?